en de

 Image credit: Fishology Barcelona

-Easy to guess, Fishology is all about fish and seafood, but in a very unique way.
-The upscale restaurant salts, ages and smokes the fish for original and creative menu options.
-Focused on sustainable fish, nothing gets thrown away in the way of preparing.
+As the name suggests, Fishology is all about fish and seafood, but in a very unique way.
+This upscale restaurant salts, ages, and smokes its fish for original and creative menu options.
+Focused on sustainable fishing, nothing goes to waste during preparation.

-An open kitchen allows the guest to watch the chefs, preparing fish, seafood and even algae, plated beautifully with homegrown edible flowers and herbs.
-The outdoor seating is a perfect place to enjoy the Mediterranean foods and homemade craft vermouths.
+An open kitchen allows guests to watch the chefs prepare fish, seafood, and even algae, plated beautifully with homegrown edible flowers and herbs.
+The outdoor seating is the perfect place to enjoy Mediterranean cuisine and homemade craft vermouths.

 5 Reasons Why You Need to Visit Le Petit Chef